-Where minorities and indigenous peoples are excluded from political, social and economic decisions that have major repercussions on their lives, the price that a society pays can often be enormously high, in terms of economic cost, missed opportunities, conflict and ruined lives.
+The lack of genuine participation can be seen all too often when minorities and indigenous peoples are excluded from political, social and economic decisions that have major repercussions on their lives.
+The price that a society pays when it fails to consult and involve can often be enormously high, in terms of economic cost, missed opportunities, violent conflict and ruined lives.